MLB: Season will be shortened if no deal by end of Monday - NewsBreak

 New York Mets pitcher Max Scherzer and Yankees pitcher Gerrit Cole were involved in the talks on the third straight day of bargaining.

 Free agent pitcher Andrew Miller and Yankees reliever Zack Britton also joined the negotiations on the 84th day of the lockout and were alongside Mets shortstop Francisco Lindor and Houston catcher Jason Castro.
-Those six are among the eight members of the union’s executive subcommittee, which supervises collective bargaining.Matthew Stafford explains his viral reaction after photog fell from stage
+Those six are among the eight members of the union’s executive subcommittee, which supervises collective bargaining.Predators rally past Panthers 6-4

 Texas infielder Marcus Semien and Boston pitcher James Paxton, the other two members, have not been seen during the talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.